 If you see firefighters at an incident, please try to stay at least two metres away.

 You can find safety advice on a variety of topics on our website in our safety information.

-We continue to carry out free home safety visits for our most at-risk households.
+We continue to carry out free home safety visits.
 Our friendly home safety advisers will follow the latest guidance and take steps to keep you safe, like sanitising their hands before entering your home, wearing a face covering and observing social distancing.

 We are also able to help you with fire safety advice over the phone on 0800 05 02 999.